 The Multifactorial Challenges Facing thePrecision Oncology Multi-Disciplinary Care Team

 The concept of precision oncology was derived from the introduction of precision medicine by the National Research Council that established the position that patients could benefit from targeted genomics.
-The constant evolution of the biomarker –“omics” data such as genomics, transcriptomics, and metabolomics – has enabled the investigation and treatment of complex disease and at the same time, introduced the need for a knowledge-guided approach that integrates new information at different levels compared to evidenced-based practice that relies on statistical significance of a treatment applied to a group of patients .
+The constant evolution of the biomarker – “omics” data such as genomics, transcriptomics, and metabolomics – has enabled the investigation and treatment of complex disease and at the same time, introduced the need for a knowledge-guided approach that integrates new information at different levels compared to evidenced-based practice that relies on statistical significance of a treatment applied to a group of patients.3

-Treatment planning for patients receiving personalized care such as patients with canceris not conducted by a single physician but rather, by a team of clinical specialists that rely on each other’s expertise to interpret test results and assess risk to develop the best treatment options for the patient.
-The Commission on Cancer, a program of the American College of Surgeons, has developed standards that focus on improving outcomes through a multi-disciplinary team (MDT) approach to cancer care that is applied in the current care setting .
+Treatment planning for patients receiving personalized care such as patients with cancer is not conducted by a single physician but rather, by a team of clinical specialists that rely on each other’s expertise to interpret test results and assess risk to develop the best treatment options for the patient.
+The Commission on Cancer, a program of the American College of Surgeons, has developed standards that focus on improving outcomes through a multi-disciplinary team (MDT) approach to cancer care that is applied in the current care setting.5

-[Pull-out quote] In the near future, multi-disciplinary tumor boards in precision oncology will still involve physicians (oncologists, pathologists, radiologists and other subspecialists), nurses and genetic counselors but will also be routinely extended to include bio-informaticists and scientists to help navigate the complexities of biomarker results that determine type/subtype and disease stage for the patient.
+In the near future, multi-disciplinary tumor boards in precision oncology will still involve physicians (oncologists, pathologists, radiologists and other subspecialists), nurses, and genetic counselors but will also be routinely extended to include bio-informaticists and laboratory scientists to help navigate the complexities of biomarker results that determine type/subtype and disease stage for the patient.

-A recent publication in the Journal of Clinical Oncology – Precision Oncology describes the importance of the molecular tumor board in a case study of a 54-yearold male diagnosed with microsatellite stable stage II non-mucinous colonadenocarcinoma with no evidence of RAS or BRAF mutations.
+A recent publication in the Journal of Clinical Oncology – Precision Oncology describes the importance of the molecular tumor board in a case study of a 54-year old male diagnosed with microsatellite stable stage II non-mucinous colon adenocarcinoma with no evidence of RAS or BRAF mutations.
 After six months of treatment with capecitabine, multiple peritoneal and live metastases were identified at which time he was referred for additional molecular testing.
 The NGS results identified a new ALK-fusion in his colon cancer through comprehensive genomic analysis.
-The interpretation of the results wasnot obvious and required extensive research into the prevalence of such a mutation and the possibility of a false positive.
-Alignment of the MDT to include the bioinformaticist to evaluate the results, notably the sequences, rendered a decision to place the patient on a targeted therapythat successfully treated his tumor. .
+The interpretation of the results was not obvious and required extensive research into the prevalence of such a mutation and the possibility of a false positive.
+Alignment of the MDT to include the bioinformaticist to evaluate the results, notably the sequences, rendered a decision to place the patient on a targeted therapy that successfully treated his tumor.6

-There exists a long-standing disagreementregarding how MDT meetings, such as tumor board, may, or may not improve patient outcomes.
-However, the knowledge sharing and transfer across care team members is invaluable, especially in the current environment of high complexity biomarker testing (such as NGS) for cancer.
+There exists a long-standing disagreement regarding how MDT meetings, such as tumor boards, may, or may not, improve patient outcomes.
+However, the knowledge sharing and transfer across care team members is invaluable, especially in the current environment of high complexity biomarker testing for cancer.

 The Role of the Laboratory and Precision Testing

-Laboratory testing is the single highest volume medical activity that drives clinical decision making in precision medicine (PM).
-As a result, laboratoriansand clinicians have the responsibility to match appropriate testing with appropriate therapy .
-Unfortunately,the laboratory’s contribution to the success of PM has historically been under-recognized.
+Laboratory testing is the single highest volume medical activity that drives clinical decision making in PM.
+As a result, laboratorians and clinicians have the responsibility to match appropriate testing with appropriate therapy.7 Unfortunately, the laboratory’s contribution to the success of PM has historically been under-recognized.
 By definition, PM is driven by biomarker data generated in the laboratory, yet stakeholders have done little to improve the delivery, utilization, and access to the wealth of knowledge residing within the laboratory system.

-Getting the right treatment to the right patient at the right time isn’t even possible without that patient first getting the right laboratory test, at the right time, with the results being received by the care team in a timely fashion in an easily assessable and interpretable format.
-The current system (or lack of a system) is fraught with inefficiencies that contribute to the uncertainty of the value of laboratory testing that in turn, limits the potential success of precision medicine programs.
+Getting the right treatment to the specific patient at the right time isn’t even possible without that patient first getting the correct laboratory test, at the right time, with the results being received by the care team in a timely fashion in an easily assessable and interpretable format.
+The current system (or lack thereof) is fraught with inefficiencies that contribute to the uncertainty of the value of laboratory testing that in turn, limits the potential success of precision medicine programs.
 These inefficiencies have a real and significant impact on patient outcomes often resulting in restricted access to potentially beneficial therapies.

-Clinicians are faced withnavigating the increasing number of biomarker testing options in addition to understanding and how and when to order the right test at the right time.
-The Institute of Medicine identified the need to optimize how genomic diagnostic testing and the resulting information can be integrated into the clinical pathway to maximize patient benefit and minimize harm [8, 9].
-The integration of this type of information can be easily facilitated through the knowledge sharing process within the MDT but at the same time, requires the thoughtful engagement pathologists with ordering physicians to ensure best outcomes for patients.
+Clinicians are faced with navigating the increasing number of biomarker testing options in addition to understanding how and when to order the right test at the right time.
+The Institute of Medicine identified the need to optimize how genomic diagnostic testing and the resulting information can be integrated into the clinical pathway to maximize patient benefit and minimize harm.8,9 The integration of this type of information can be facilitated through the knowledge sharing process within the MDT but at the same time, requires the thoughtful engagement pathologists with ordering physicians to ensure best outcomes for patients.

-Laboratories have the responsibility to develop informatics solutions that facilitate a clinical consult to assist the ordering clinicians on interpretation and the impact of test results beyond just providing a PDF.
-While PDFs were well suited during the paper documentation era, the content in the PDF is not easily ingested into the clinical workflow of the oncology module in anelectronic medical record (EMR) or other healthcare IT system prevalent in this digital record era.
+Laboratories have the responsibility to develop informatics solutions that facilitate clinical consultation to assist ordering clinicians on the interpretation and the impact of test results beyond just providing a PDF lab report.
+While PDFs were well suited during the paper documentation era, the content in a PDF is not easily ingested into the clinical workflow of an oncology module in an electronic medical record (EMR) or other healthcare IT system and provides little to no means of computable data.